-Here we are, nine years later, and I find it almost funny how closely my life path has aligned itself to that random daydream about what I’d most enjoy doing.
+Here we are, so many years later, and I find it almost funny how closely my life path has aligned itself to that random daydream about what I’d most enjoy doing.

 How’s what I’m doing now the same as writing songs while high at the beach?

 Well, here’s something I wrote while high:

 “It’s attractive to me to see ideas connect, and stories come together.

 “For me, fun is having the freedom to dream, and then the tools to effectively turn those dreams into words written and said.